fuzziqersoftware/newserv/README.md

 This project is primarily for my own nostalgia; I offer no guarantees on how or when this project will advance.

 Current known issues / missing features:
-- Test all the communication features (info board, simple mail, card search, etc.)
+- Test all the communication features in cross-version scenarios (info board, simple mail, card search, etc.)
-- The trade window isn't implemented yet.
+- The trade window isn't implemented.
+- Episode 3 battles aren't implemented.
 - PSO PC and PSOBB are not well-tested and likely will disconnect when clients try to use unimplemented features.
 Only GC is known to be stable and mostly complete.
 - Patches currently are platform-specific but not version-specific.
-This makes them quite a bit harder to use properly.
+This makes them quite a bit harder to write and use properly.
 - Find a way to silence audio in RunDOL.s.
 Some old DOLs don't reset audio systems at load time and it's annoying to hear the crash buzz when the GC hasn't actually crashed.
-- Implement private lobbies, and add a way to make games persistent.
+- Implement private and overflow lobbies.

 ## Usage

 Currently this code should build on macOS and Ubuntu.
 It will likely work on other Linux flavors too.
 It should work on Windows as well, but I haven't tested it - the build process could be very manual.

-There is a probably-not-too-old macOS release on the newserv GitHub repository (look in the right sidebar).
+There is a probably-not-too-old macOS ARM64 release on the newserv GitHub repository.
+You may need to install libevent manually even if you use this release (run `brew install libevent`).

-If you're running Linux or want to build newserv yourself, here's what you do:
+If you're using an older x64 Mac, you're running Linux, or you just want to build newserv yourself, here's what you do:
 1. Make sure you have CMake and libevent installed. (`brew install cmake libevent` on macOS, `sudo apt-get install cmake libevent-dev` on most Linuxes)
 2. Build and install phosg (https://github.com/fuzziqersoftware/phosg).
 3. Optionally, install resource_dasm (https://github.com/fuzziqersoftware/resource_dasm).
-This will enable newserv to load DOL files on PSO GC clients.
+This will enable newserv to run patches and load DOL files on PSO GC clients.
 PSO GC clients can play PSO normally on newserv without this.
 4. Run `cmake . && make` on the newserv directory.

 After building newserv or downloading a release, do this to set it up and use it:
 1. In the system/ directory, make a copy of config.example.json named config.json, and edit it appropriately.
 2. Run `./newserv` in the newserv directory.
 This will start the game server and run the interactive shell.
 You may need `sudo` if newserv's built-in DNS server is enabled.
 3. Use the interactive shell to add a license.
 Run `help` in the shell to see how to do this.

+See the "Connecting local clients" or "Connecting remote clients" section to see how to get your game client to connect.

 ### Installing quests